mail-in-a-box/mailinabox/README.md

 Changes
 -------

+### v0.40-quota-0.16-alpha

+* Fix problem with quota field on control panel that prevented adding users.

 ### v0.40-quota-0.15-alpha

 * Fix bug where quotas are not recalculated when a user's quota is changed in control panel